AkrosAG/Akros-Marketplace/Architecture/README.md

 :   *\<Description of contained building block (black boxes)\>*

 client-ui : allows the user to interact with the marketplace App.
-He can search , add adds ans also make a login.
+He can search , add ads ans also make a login.

 admin-ui: This modules configures all dynamic parameter of the marketplace.